Koi-Koi: Instant wins and re-deals

 There are two special yaku such that, if a player is dealt them before play begins, they are immediately awarded points.
 Play then ends before it starts, and the game continues to the next hand.
-If either of these combinations are dealt to the table, however, the hand is declared void and a redeal occurs.
+If either of these combinations is dealt to the table, however, the hand is declared void and a redeal occurs.
 These two combinations are as follows.